GenXProject/GenX.jl/docs/src/Tutorials/Tutorial_3_K-means_time_domain_reduction.md

 Note that as the number of periods increases, so does the time it takes to run.

 Now, let's check that we have the correct Results folders and process the objecive values to plot.
-There should be seven results folders, including the original `Results`.
+There should be seven results folders, including the original `results`.

 ```julia